finchnSNPs/mass_filter/README.md

 # mass_filter.sh

 A bash script to filter a range of mass-to-charge ratios resulting from mass spectrometry.
-The design case were files generated with the JEOL Accutof DART MS (aka DART-TOFMS).
+The design case was for files generated with the JEOL Accutof DART MS (aka DART-TOFMS).
 Test data are mass spectra derived from Acer macrophyllum wood cores.
 Cores were collected by the Adventure Scientists.
 Spectra were generated for Kristen Finch by Erin McClure Price of the USFS-IP Wood Identification and Screening Center in August 2020.

 The script was generated using ChatGPT! :)